 Maintaining a stable weight improves your results so you should watch your diet carefully.
 After your surgery, you’ll need someone to drive you home and someone to stay with you for at least a few days.

-There are also many items you will need or perhaps want to have, to make your recover easier.
+There are also many items you will need or perhaps want to have, to make your recovery easier.
 See ours below!

 Body Pillow: You will absolutely want a body pillow.
 Body pillows help alleviate pressure all over your body and are so much easier to get comfortable with while trying to adjust to sleep.
 If you do not have a recliner, you will want a body pillow no doubt.

 Protein shakes: Keeping food down after surgery can be hard and you will be likely on tons of medications.
 Keep hydrated, full, and with energy by taking protein shakes.
 OUR SUGGESTED ONES HERE

 First Aid info: Items you will likely want to keep bedside so you have them when you need them.

 - Stool Softeners